 The plot concerns a Mad Scientist named Dr. Krallman (Moreno) who transplants a gorilla's heart into his dying son Julio (Agustín Martínez Solares), saving Julio's life but causing him to mutate into a monstrous, ape-like creature who embarks on a rape and murder spree before being brought to justice by a luchadora named Lucy Osorio (Lazareno).
 The plot of the film does not concern Lucy bringing the ape-man to justice — rather, she has a much less pronounced role in the plot, the focus being primarily on Dr. Krallman and his increasingly desperate attempts to rescue his son from death.

 Absolutely no relation to Planet of the Apes.

 Tropes of the Bloody Apes:

-- Artistic License Biology: Needless to say, transplanting a gorilla's heart into a human patient won't cause the patient to mutate into a super-strong, murderous beast.
+- Artistic License – Biology: Needless to say, transplanting a gorilla's heart into a human patient won't cause the patient to mutate into a super-strong, murderous beast, much less cure leukemia as the doctor intended.
 In fact, doing so is more likely to result in tissue rejection.

 - "Blind Idiot" Translation: As shown by the page quote, the translation in the English dub is very literal, having been translated word-for-word without adjusting the phrasing or syntax to English norms.

-- Cut-and-Paste Translation: Originally released in 1969, the film was re-released three years later in an English-dubbed form, with new scenes inserted by another director to increase the gore for the American audience.
+- Dub-Induced Plotline Change: Originally released in 1969, the film was re-released three years later in an English-dubbed form, with new scenes inserted by another director to increase the gore for the American audience.
 The recut also changes the conclusion of the film so that it is Lucy's boyfriend Lt.
 Martinez rather than Lucy herself who finally dispatches the wayward beast.
 Unfortunately, this has the effect of rendering much of Lucy's screen time rather redundant.

 - Exploitation Film